Azure/data-api-builder/docs/design/dab-configure.md

 2. Update the method `TryConfigureSettings` in `ConfigGenerator.cs` located at `src\Cli\ConfigGenerator.cs`.

-3. Use the excisting validation to make sure the user provided input is valid.
+3. Use the existing validation to make sure the user provided input is valid.

-4. Make sure the above method returns `false` in case of any failures and no changes should me made to the config in this case.
+4. Make sure the method `TryConfigureSettings(...)` returns `false` in case of any failures and no changes should me made to the config in this case.

-5. If everything is correct, apply the change and return `true`.
+5. If the required validations associated with the user input is correct, apply the change and return `true`.

 ## Testing